sbogucki12/runlog2021ui/README.md

 ## To Do

-[ ] - Fix Bug in "More Info" button, Run Log Table
+[ x ] - Fix Bug in "More Info" button, Run Log Table

 # Getting Started with Create React App